viktalks/Mahila-Mitra-Birthday/README.md

 # Mahila Mitra Birthday Project

-This repository contains two separate codebases for a birthday-themed project.
+This repository contains two separate codebases (Both are integrated) for a birthday-themed project.
 Each has its own setup and deployment instructions.

 ## Code 1: Static HTML, CSS, and JavaScript
 This version consists of simple static files served via Apache inside a Docker container.